Guillef33/challenge/README.md

 / Validate the inputs for search and the advanced search / Create better tests
 / Create pagination in the UserList component
+/ Make the user grid a reusable component where I only pass the array to be display / Add properties related with poker for filter a mock level of each profile